 I also stumbled across a shop dedicated exclusively to “man cave” items and Nightmare Toys, which deals in spooky action figures, props, home decor, clothing, and masks.

-The shopping scene is almost best described as a series of museums and galleries guaranteed to captivate, selling unique items found nowhere else in Las Vegas.
+The shopping scene is almost best described as a series of museums and galleries guaranteed to captivate, selling unique items found nowhere else.

 Preview Thursday / First Friday